RaspberryPiFoundation/python-curriculum/en-GB/rock-paper-scissors/index.md

   ![screenshot](images/rps-player-rock.png)

-+ Next let's look add the cases where the player chose 'p' (paper) but the computer didn't:
++ Next let's look at the cases where the player chose 'p' (paper) but the computer didn't:

   ![screenshot](images/rps-player-paper.png)